Greetings, family, friends, & curious strangers!

 As Seán's grandfather once wrote:

-While building a home upon Ice-Age-polished rock, I came to appreciate not only was I sharing habitat with deer, rabbits, raccoons, snakes, lizards, numerous seasonal birds, countless insects and other unseen inhabitants – but that they were here long before I came with deed in hand.
+While building a home upon Ice-Age-polished rock, I came to appreciate not only was I sharing habitat with deer, raccoons, snakes, lizards, numerous seasonal birds, countless insects and other unseen inhabitants – but that they were here long before I came with deed in hand.
 There is no paper documenting mother deer's right to survive and pass on to her fawns, grand-fawns, and great grand-fawns the territory she inherited from her grandmothers.

 Mama doe nursing her youngling down the slope from where those words were written.

 Grunting away while removing sneaky invasive scotch broom

 I first visited Hummingbird Hill in the fall of 01997, shortly after moving to Cascadia from the Sonoran Desert.
 Over the next 18 years, I grew extremely close to my grandfather, who stewarded Humm Hill for 30 years — after which he was torn away from his home due to Alzheimer's (a story for another time).

 Five years later, after a long, agonizing family feud over whether to relinquish or carry on our family's stewardship of the Hill, I moved here to find a way to preserve & honor my grandfather's legacy — and to grow new roots through self-care & creativity after struggling with chronic illness, depression, anxiety, and grief for many years.

 After being the caretaker here for a year, I met Kate at a nearby gathering of pizza-making & poetry-reading (hosted by our friend Byron) — where, although we barely spoke, I learned that she was a musician.
 Shortly later, I attended one of her concerts and was enthralled by her performance.
 After getting to know each other properly over tea-by-the-sea, artmaking, & sharing illness narratives, I happened to have a dream that she was playing her accordion here at Humm Hill and, well, one thing led to another and now she has become both my partner & co-caretaker here as well :^)